yashkothari1946/Farmer-s-Friend-1/README.md

 ## Technology Stack
 The Major Technologies used by this application are:

-    * Android
+    -Android
-    * Php
+    -Php
-    * IBM Cloud
+    -IBM Cloud
-    * Augmented Reality(A.R.)
+    -Augmented Reality(AR)
-    * Data APIs
+    -Data APIs
-    * Google APIs
+    -Google APIs
-These are the major technologies. however, there are some more technologies used at the backend to provide additional functionalities.
+These are the major technologies.
+However, there are some more technologies used at the backend to provide additional functionalities.

 ## Working of Functionalities